 The Entrepreneurship finalist teams will interact with the Venture Capitalist finalist teams and prepare for their final presentation at the conference.
 At the Conference, The E Team finalists will pitch their ideas, followed by Q&A to the final round judging panel comprised of senior venture capital industry leaders and experienced entrepreneurs.
 The E Teams will then enter into negotiations with the VC Teams teams over the terms of financing.

-The top E Team, as decided by the panel of judges, will receive $3,000 prize money.
-Spring will also be providing the first and second place E Teams with $1,000 and $600, respectively, in credit prizes for their Kick Incubator program.
+The top E Team, as decided by the panel of judges, will receive $6,000 prize money.
 In addition, The Pacific Venture Capital Competition and Conference will connect student entrepreneurs to the right people to advance their business idea.
 Among the judging panel will also be investors who will potentially invest up to $25,000 in seed money in one of the business ideas.